ssime-git/mc_sec_api/README.md

 Remember that security is a continuous process.
 Choose a KMS solution that fits your specific needs, monitor its performance, and regularly update it to ensure the ongoing security of your encryption keys.

-## Securing attempt 2
+## 2.2 API V2 : Securing attempt 2

-### Changelog :

 **Same code**, but with an absent key and using a `.env` file to store the encryption key.
-Suitable for prototype phase, but better with the key stored in GitHub secrets, for example.
+Suitable for prototype phase, but better with the key stored in a KMS or in the directly define in the production environment.

 ### GDPR considerations
 This version makes a significant improvement by moving the encryption key to an environment variable, addressing one of the key security concerns from the previous version.
 Let's break down the changes and assess the best practices: